kaifishr/MathLang/README.md

 # MathNet

-Investigating the capabilities of neural networks to solve math problems and possible applications of pre-training on algebraic expressions.
+Investigating the capabilities of neural networks to solve math problems and possible applications of pre-training on algebraic expressions for natural language processing.

 ## TODOs